-The Health Science Division is comprised of Associate Degree Nursing, Dental Hygiene Technology, Medical Laboratory Technology, Radiologic Technology, Physical Therapist Assistant (pending approval by CAPTE), Practical Nursing, Emergency Medical Technician, Health Care Assistant, and Phlebotomy.
+The Health Science Division is comprised of Associate Degree Nursing, Dental Hygiene Technology, Medical Laboratory Technology, Radiologic Technology, Physical Therapist Assistant, Practical Nursing, Health Care Assistant, and Phlebotomy.

 Students applying for admission into health science programs must meet the general college admission requirements.
 In addition, each program has individual requirements.
 Students wishing to apply to a specific program should consult the Policy of Admission to Health Science Programs and admission requirements specific to the individual program.
 Due to accreditation requirements, changes may occur in the curricula, course offerings, and course content for programs.
 It is imperative that students seek advisement on course requirements and selection each semester.